caksoylar/keymap-drawer/README.md

 ## Custom Glyphs
-Custom glyphs can be defined in the `drawing_config` block of the keymap config.
+Custom glyphs can be defined with a url to an svg, a filepath to an svg, or raw svg (See example below) and should added to the `drawing_config` block of the keymap config.
 After a glyph is defined it can be subsititued in place of text by surrounding the name with `$$` (i.e `$$vol_up$$`).
 The provided svg must only specify a viewBox, no positional or dimentional properties should be included as they are calculated for you.
 The height of the svg is bound by the config properties `glyph_{tap,hold,shifted}_size` and width will maintain aspect ratio. (see example).
 To allow for custom stuing glyphs are assigned css classes `glyph` and  `<glyph name>`.
 Example:
 ```yaml
 draw_config: